Oil Paintings 2009-1998 Gallery Three

 La Luz de Jesus Gallery Show 2002

-Two-Man Show: My LA paintings include those shown in the two-man show (with Scott Musgrove) at La Luz De Jesus Gallery in 2002 in Los Angeles, where I met and compared notes with Robert Williams and other Low Brow artists.
-Notes about this show and my connection to the Low Brow, Pop Surrealist Art Movement may be read on my second Blog page.
+Two-Man Show: My LA paintings include those shown in a two-man show (with Scott Musgrove) at La Luz De Jesus Gallery in 2002 in Los Angeles, where I met and compared notes with Robert Williams and other Low Brow artists.
+Notes about this show and my connection to the Low Brow, Pop Surrealist Art Movement may be read on my fifth Blog page.

 There has been no complete stoppage in my painting since this exhibition, although my output slowed to a trickle while I worked on my novel throughout the early 2000s, and also into the late-2000s once I returned to musical composition.
 Presently, I divide my time between all my activities, which is to say I work at a snail’s pace on everything.